Practivio/amazon/content/products/aleenes-clear-gel-tacky-glue-B000BY6THS/index.md

 ---
 title: "Aleenes Clear Gel Tacky Glue"
-description: "clear glue art: Data-driven within Best Value ranking using the Practivio Score™.
+description: "paper mache clear glue: Data-driven within Best Value ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["clear glue art"]
+keywords: ["paper mache clear glue"]
-seo_title: "clear glue art — Smart Buy Best Value (2025)"
+seo_title: "paper mache clear glue — Smart Buy Best Value (2025)"
 canonicalURL: "/products/aleenes-clear-gel-tacky-glue-B000BY6THS/"
 ---

-**🏆 Practivio Score™:** 889 — _Smart Buy_
+**🏆 Practivio Score™:** 973 — _Smart Buy_

-*If you're comparing **clear glue art**, **[Aleenes Clear Gel Tacky Glue](https://www.amazon.com/dp/B000BY6THS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **paper mache clear glue**, **[Aleenes Clear Gel Tacky Glue](https://www.amazon.com/dp/B000BY6THS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Aleenes Clear Gel Tacky Glue” on Amazon](https://www.amazon.com/dp/B000BY6THS?tag=practivio-20) In our dataset of 303 Art Glues & Pasteses, this Art Glues & Pastes is ranked **49**.
+[Shop “Aleenes Clear Gel Tacky Glue” on Amazon](https://www.amazon.com/dp/B000BY6THS?tag=practivio-20) In our dataset of 293 Paper Craft Supplieses, this Paper Craft Supplies is ranked **88**.
 It sits in the **Best Value tier**, where Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 66 / 303 (top 22% lowest cost).
+Price: 80 / 293 (top 28% lowest cost).
-Reviews: 26 / 303 (top 9% in review totals).
+Reviews: 60 / 293 (top 21% in review totals).
-Rating: 155 / 303 (top 52% by average rating).
+Rating: 193 / 293 (top 66% by average rating).
-Demand: 57 / 303 (top 19% by recent sales).
+Demand: 156 / 293 (top 54% by recent sales).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 945.00.
+Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 1057.00.
-This pick trails the Hidden Gem by 56.00 points.
+This pick trails the Hidden Gem by 84.00 points.
 Consider this point of reference when evaluating alternatives.

 See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)